minima-global/minidocs/docs/about/tokendistribution.md

 6% of Minima's total supply (60,000,000 coins) is allocated to the Public Presale.

 The Public Presale will be for Wrapped Minima ($WMINIMA).
-Enabling Minima to be tradable on exchanges shortly after the Token Generation Event, without waiting for technical integration of Native Minima ($MINIMA) onto exchanges, scheduled for Q3/Q4 2023.
+This enables Minima to be tradable on exchanges shortly after the Token Generation Event, without waiting for technical integration of Native Minima ($MINIMA) onto exchanges, scheduled for Q3/Q4 2023.

 The Public Presale will have four ‘tranches’ between 10:00 UTC 14th February 2023 and 22:00 UTC 28th February 2023, with a limited volume of coins in each tranche.